CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-1.md

 ![Git log showing that all commits now belong to Alice](/img/blog/gpg-git-part-1/git-status-5.jpg)

 See the problem?
 We have no guarantee on the authenticity of those commits.
 Are any of those people Alice, Bob or Eve?
 Are all of the commits potentially fake?
 Without having some kind of signed commit, we have no certainty.
 And this is where the value of GPG keys lie in this particular scenario.
-Being able to showcase that the changes committed have been signed by someone with a key that matches user metadata (e.g. e-mail address).
+Being able to showcase that the changes committed have been signed by someone with a key that matches user metadata (e.g. email address).

 There's also another potential scenario.
 If you plan to contribute into Open Source, then some projects may require a Developer Certificate of Origin (DCO)., i.e. some kind of verification that you have made these changes (as well as an agreement that you have the right to commit that code, not stealing / re-using it from elsewhere).
 Again, GPG signing can be vital in this scenario to prove your authenticity.